aMytho/Pdf-Acc-Toolset/README.md

 ### Install Dependencies

-Next, install iText and the other dependencies. `dotnet restore`
+Next, install iText and the other dependencies: `dotnet restore`

+To generate the styles you will need to install the NodeJS dependencies: `npm install`

 ### Build the CSS